shelbyvjacobs/Responsive-Design/README.md

 ### Description

 Project one was to find a mockup of a website and recreate it using HTML and CSS.
-This is an exercise in being able to take a representation of what a client may want their website to look like and create a beautiful and __functional__ design.
+This is an exercise in being able to take a representation of what a client may want their website to look like and create a beautiful and ___functional___ design.

 ### Example

-Below is a screenshot of my project.
+Below is a screenshot of [my project](https://shelbyvjacobs.github.io/#).

 ![My Website](https://i.imgur.com/eKnCVsO.png "My Website")

-And this is a screenshot of the original page.
+And this is a screenshot of the [original page](http://bdevs.net/intro/intro/project-details.html#).

 ![Original](https://i.imgur.com/HcfncG9.png "Original")

-[This](http://bdevs.net/intro/intro/project-details.html#) is the link to the original mockup.

 ### Features